Ankle Arthritis Treatment Options in Des Moines & Mason City

 Proper treatment of foot and ankle arthritis addresses both pain and joint deformity.
 Pain develops when the joint is injured.
 Injury to the joint may result from swelling caused by inflammatory arthritis or from the loss of joint surface (cartilage), often caused by trauma.
 If left untreated, the foot and ankle may eventually become deformed.
 Begin your ankle arthritis treatment with an evaluation at EVFAS.
 Our doctors are Iowa’s leading podiatrists, treating and caring for individuals’ foot and ankle needs across the state.

 Ankle Arthritis Surgery Options

 If your condition requires ankle arthritis surgery, contact our team today.
 Our surgeons at EVFAS are experienced in reconstruction procedures and lead the industry in state-of-the-art surgical technology.
-Our reconstructive procedures include arthroscopy, congenital or acquired deformity correction, sports injury related issues, total ankle joint replacement, fusions of the foot or ankle, and other arthritis corrections.
+Our reconstructive procedures include arthroscopic ankle surgery, congenital or acquired deformity correction, sports injury related issues, total ankle joint replacement, fusions of the foot or ankle, and other arthritis corrections.

 More than one kind of ankle arthritis surgery may be needed for your condition, and will be something your foot and ankle specialist will determine at your evaluation.
 Ankle arthritis surgery options are determined based on the type and extent of the arthritis you’re dealing with.

-Ankle arthritis surgery may mean cleaning the arthritic joint, eliminating the painful motion of the joint, replacing the joint with an artificial joint or a combination of all these.
+Ankle arthritis surgery may mean cleaning the arthritic joint, eliminating the painful motion of the joint, performing a total ankle joint replacement procedure or a combination of all these.
 After surgery, you will require a period of rehabilitation when your foot might need to be in post-operative boot for a period of time while your recovery is closely monitored by our experts.

 Get the Ankle Arthritis Treatment You Deserve at EVFAS